Josefinekihlstrom/Plant-Memory/README.md

     the timer is paused.
     - The timestamp next to the 'Last Round' text indicates the time that the player finished the game in the last round of playing.
 This to encourage the player to try to beat that time in the ongoing round.
-If there's no timestamp next to the 'Last Round' text, the player must play one round and then click on the reload icon to see the time of the last round that is stored.
+If there's no timestamp next to the 'Last Round' text, the player must play one round and then click on the replay icon to see the time of the last round that is stored.

 5. **Theme Buttons**